 This month’s topic ….
 Nonfiction and editing.

-I’m a big fan of facebook; I’ve been on it for years and use it as a way to stay in touch with the people that I have met throughout my life.
-Without facebook, I would not have some of the most important relationships in my life.
-Doubtless, I would remain in contact with people, but it would not be as constant or as detailed.
-I could not share the little daily intimacies that make a relationship as strong and cherished.
+I’m a big fan of Facebook; I’ve been on it for years and use it as a way to stay in touch with the people that I have met throughout my life who are not within easy travelling distance.
 I’m connected to friends who physically live hundreds of miles away from me, and when we do meet up, it’s like we’ve never been apart all because of Facebook.

-But when you’re a writer looking to market themselves you need to start using Facebook a bit differently.
-You need to make a page and gather followers, the more followers you have, the more people will be aware of upcoming stories and books.
-It’s a great way to advertise what you’re doing to a huge audience for a tiny cost.
+But when you’re a writer looking to market themselves you need to start using Facebook a bit differently to how you’ve used it before.
+You need to make a page and gather followers, the more followers you have, the more people will be aware of upcoming books, events and signings.
+It’s a great way to advertise what you’re doing to a huge audience for a relatively small cost if you use Facebook advertising or no cost if you don’t.